UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

 \textbf{Implementation Details } As noted in Section~\ref{sec:methodology}, \ourmodel is compatible with any pretrained LLM.
-We present our main results using RoBERTa~\cite{liu2019roberta} and show the performance of other backbones in ablation studies (Table~\ref{table:main_ablation_table}).
+We present our main results using RoBERTa~\citep{liu2019roberta} and study other backbones in ablation studies (Table~\ref{table:main_ablation_table}).
 We set the embedding FNO channel $l$ to 32.
 Since the resolution of the 2D datasets in PDEBench is 128, we set the model resolution $n$ to 128 and downsample datasets with higher resolutions.
+All of our experiments can be run on a single NVIDIA A6000 GPU.
 See Appendix~\ref{section:training_details} for training details.
-Note that all of our experiments can be run on a single NVIDIA A6000 GPU because we use fewer training data.
+Due to computational constraints, results are based on a single run per network configuration.